-The impact and epidemiology of avian influenza differ widely in different regions of the world and therefore it is impossible to provide specific recommendations for all situations.
-Surveillance strategies employed for demonstrating freedom from avian influenza at an acceptable level of confidence should be adapted to the local situation.
-Variables such as the frequency of contacts of poultry with wild birds, different biosecurity levels and production systems and the commingling of different susceptible species including domestic waterfowl require specific surveillance strategies to address each specific situation.
-It is incumbent upon the Member Country to provide scientific data that explains the epidemiology of avian influenza in the region concerned and also demonstrates how all the risk factors are managed.
-There is therefore considerable latitude available to Member Countries to provide a well-reasoned argument to prove that absence of infection with avian influenza viruses is assured at an acceptable level of confidence.
+The impact and epidemiology of avian influenza differ widely among different regions of the world and therefore it is impossible to provide detailed recommendations for all situations.
+Variables such as the frequency of contacts between poultry and wild birds, different biosecurity levels and production systems, and the commingling of different susceptible species including domestic waterfowl, may require different surveillance strategies to address each situation.
+Furthermore, domestic waterfowl typically do not show clinical signs and have longer infective periods than gallinaceous poultry.
+It is therefore incumbent upon the Member Country to provide scientific data that explain the epidemiology of avian influenza in the region of concern and also to demonstrate how all the risk factors have been taken into account.
+Member Countries have flexibility to provide a science-based approach to demonstrate absence of infection with high pathogenicity avian influenza viruses at an appropriate level of confidence, as described in Chapter 1.4.